gpatuwo/activated-railroad/production_readme_draft.md

 ```
 ---
 ## Railroad
+Railroad is a MVC framework inspired by the basic functionalities of Rails.

 ### Rack Middleware
 The Rack middleware sits between a web server and the web app framework to make it easier to write frameworks and servers that work with existing software (how does it make it easier??? read [this][rack]).